Theaker Wilder: Family

 Born in 1717 at Castle Wilder, Abbeyshrule, County Longford, Wilder was the youngest son of Mathew Wilder (d.1719) of Castle Wilder, High Sheriff of Longford, and Eleanor Steuart (d.1729), co-heiress of her uncle General Sir William Steuart.
-His mother was a daughter of Captain James Steuart (d.1689), but after his death at the Siege of Londonderry, she and her brothers and sisters were brought up by their father's younger brother, General Steuart and his first wife, Katherine FitzGerald, Viscountess Grandison.
+His mother was a daughter of Captain James Steuart (d.1689), but after his death at the Siege of Derry, she and her brothers and sisters were brought up by their father's younger brother, General Steuart and his first wife, Katherine FitzGerald, Viscountess Grandison.
 Theaker Wilder's uncles included Admiral James Steuart M.P., Admiral of the Fleet; Charles Steaurt (d.1740) of Bailieborough Castle, County Cavan; and Brigadier-General The Hon.
-William Steuart (d.1737) M.P., of Ballylane, Co.
-Waterford, who through his marriage to his uncle's stepdaughter, the Hon.
-Mary FitzGerald-Villiers, came to be the uncle of Prime Minister William Pitt, 1st Earl of Chatham.
+William Steuart (d.1737) M.P., of Ballylane, County Waterford, who through his marriage to his uncle's stepdaughter, Mary FitzGerald-Villiers, came to be the uncle of Prime Minister William Pitt, 1st Earl of Chatham.